patik/defer-until-user-interaction/README.md

 # react-defer-until-interaction

-Delay rendering until the user interacts with the page
+Delay loading and rendering until the user interacts with the page

-### Features
+## Features

 * Reduces page weight by helping you render only the most important content up front
 * With Next.js, it can give you fresh information after each route change, treating each page individually